pabloasc/canvas-image-react/README.md

 For further information, follow the instructions on the React Create App repository[repository](https://github.com/facebook/create-react-app).

 ## What I want to build
 Basic React Project for image processing.
+This example allows a user to reduce an image in 3 or 2 colors and replace each area by a new custom color.

 ## Screenshot
 ![Screenshot](screenshot.png)